 Akshay Kumar Reveals Why Bhumi Pednekar Was His Choice For ‘Durgavati’

 Akshay Kumar is all set to present a thriller, 'Durgavati', and the lead actor in it is Bhumi Pednekar.
 In a recent interview, Akshay revealed why he thought Bhumi is a good choice for the film.
-The two have previously worked together and shared screen space in, 'Toilet: Ek Prem Katha', but this time it will be only Bhumi who will be seen on screen.
+The two have previously worked together and shared screen space in 'Toilet: Ek Prem Katha', but this time it will only be Bhumi who will be seen on the screen.

-Talking to The Asian Age, Akshay revealed his reason for casting Bhumi in Durgavati.
+Whilte talking to the media, Akshay Kumar revealed his reason for casting Bhumi in Durgavati.
 "I thought it was an IPS female's role and I thought Bhumi would fit the bill well.
 I wanted a girl-next-door kind of image and Bhumi is someone who can pull off any role with ease.
 So I requested her," he said.

 This is the first film that Akshay will be associated with, in which he will not act.
 "I have done many such films where I have presented it.
 This will be my first film not being an actor," he said.

-Durgavati will go on floors in January 2020, and it will be directed by Ashok.
+Durgavati will go on floors in January 2020 and will be directed by Ashok.
 Although the film is said to be a remake of another Telugu directorial by Ashok, 'Bhaagamathie', this has not been confirmed.
-Bhaagamathie, which released in 2018, starred Anushka Shetty, Jayaram, Unni Mukundan, Usha Sarath, and Vidyulekha Raman in lead roles.
+Bhaagamathie, which released in 2018, starred Anushka Shetty, Jayaram, Unni Mukundan, Usha Sarath, and Vidyulekha Raman in the lead roles.

 A while back, Akshay had taken to his Instagram to announce the movie with a picture which featured him, Bhumi, Ashok, Bhushan Kumar, and Vikram Malhotra.
 Bhushan Kumar will be presenting the movie with Akshay, whereas Vikram Malhotra of Viacom 18 will be producing it.